mark-me/mark-me.github.io/_pages/tutorials/kmeans/kmeans.md

 If we want to group customers by similarity, we need a measure(s) of their similarity; in the statistics field the reverse of similarity is used: distance measures.
 There are

 * Hamming distances: the number of positions between two strings of equal length at which the corresponding symbols are different.
+* Jaccard distance: the inverse of the number of elements both observations share divided (compared to), all elements in both sets